zhangliliang/RPN_BF/README.md

 0. Download the annotations and videos in [Caltech Pedestrian Dataset](http://www.vision.caltech.edu/Image_Datasets/CaltechPedestrians/datasets/USA/) and put them in the proper folder follow the instruction in the [website](http://www.vision.caltech.edu/Image_Datasets/CaltechPedestrians/).

+0. Download the VGG-16 pretrain model and the relative prototxt in `VGG16_caltech_pretrain.zip` [BaiduYun](https://pan.baidu.com/s/1miNdKZe), and unzip it in the repo folder.

 0. Start MATLAB from the repo folder, and run `extract_img_anno` for extracting images in JPEG format and annotations in TEXT format from the Caltech dataset.

 0. Run `script_rpn_pedestrian_VGG16_caltech` to train and test the RPN model on Caltech.
 Wait about half day for training and testing.

 0. Hopefully it would give the evaluation results around ~14% MR after running.

+### Training on Caltech (RPN+BF)

+0. Follow the instruction in "Training on Caltech (RPN)" for obtaining the RPN model.

+0. Run `script_rpn_bf_pedestrian_VGG16_caltech` to train and test the BF model on Caltech.
+Wait about two or three day for training and testing.

+0. Hopefully it would give the evaluation results around ~10% MR after running.